Robert Jenrick: Ministerial career (2022–2023)

-In September 2022 Jenrick was appointed Minister of State for Health.
+In September 2022 Jenrick was appointed Minister of State for Health and Social Care.
 In October 2022 Jenrick was appointed Minister of State for Immigration, a cabinet attending role, by Prime Minister Rishi Sunak.
 That same month, Jenrick agreed to visit the Home Office facility in Manston, Kent, after the Independent Inspector of Borders David Neal said to MPs the situation at the centre was "wretched".
 In February 2023, Jenrick said in a debate in the House of Commons that the Home Office was "monitoring the activities" of human rights lawyers in the United Kingdom, stating that human rights lawyers "exploit and abuse our laws".

+On 23 November 2022, Conservative MP Philip Hollobone criticised Jenrick in the House of Commons, saying that the Home Office's handling of relocating asylum seekers to hotels was "so bad and chaotic that the Minister should consider his position" and that he had "no confidence" the Home Office and its contractors "have the first clue what they are doing".
 In March 2023 Jenrick said that asylum seekers should be housed "in the most basic accommodation possible, including disused army bases and possibly ships, to save money and to dissuade people from coming to the UK."
 He said in the Commons that, "We must not elevate the wellbeing of illegal migrants above those of the British people".
 He further stated that "Accommodation for migrants should meet their essential living needs and nothing more.
 Because we cannot risk becoming a magnet for the millions of people who are displaced and seeking better economic prospects."
 Jenrick stated in April 2023 that protests against asylum seekers being housed in hotels, such as those in Knowsley, Liverpool, which saw far-right demonstrators clash with police, are a "warning to be heeded, not a phenomenon to be managed" by ministers.

 In April 2023 the government announced that it had leased a barge to house 500 migrants on its southern coast as part of efforts to reduce the use of costly hotels as temporary accommodation while asylum claims were being processed.
 Jenrick defended the policy, stating that it was necessary in order "to save the British taxpayer money and to prevent the UK becoming a magnet for asylum shoppers in Europe."
 The Bibby Stockholm, which was scheduled to be operational for at least 18 months, was intended to provide basic accommodation and healthcare, catering facilities and round-the-clock security.